USA: Value added in the agricultural sector as percent of GDP

-For that indicator, The World Bank provides data for the USA from 1997 to 2014.
-The average value for the USA during that period was 1.21 percent with a minumum of 1 percent in 2002 and a maximum of 1.45 percent in 2013.
+For that indicator, we provide data for the USA from 1997 to 2017.
+The average value for the USA during that period was 1.12 percent with a minimum of 0.92 percent in 2017 and a maximum of 1.34 percent in 1997.

 The importance of agriculture in the economy of the USA and other countries is measured as the value added of the agricultural sector as percent of GDP.
 Agriculture includes forestry, hunting, and fishing, as well as the cultivation of crops and livestock production.

-World Bank definition: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
+Definition: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
-The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
-Note: For VAB countries, gross value added at factor cost is used as the denominator.
+The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3 or 4.